The Wizard of Oz (1925 film): Plot

-Then a tornado suddenly strikes.
+Then, a tornado suddenly strikes.
 Dorothy, the two rivals for her affection, and Uncle Henry take shelter inside a small wooden shed, which is—along with Snowball—carried aloft by the violent wind and soon deposited in the Land of Oz.
 Dorothy finally reads the contents of the envelope; it declares that she is Princess Dorothea, the rightful ruler of Oz.
-Thwarted, Kruel blames the farmhands for kidnapping her and orders the Wizard to transform them into something else, such as monkeys, which he is of course unable to do.
-Chased by Kruel's soldiers, Semon's character disguises himself as a scarecrow, while Hardy improvises a costume from the pile of tin in which he is hiding.
+Thwarted, Kruel blames the farmhands for kidnapping her and orders the Wizard to transform them into something else, such as monkeys, which he is unable to do.
+Chased by Kruel's soldiers, Semon's character disguises himself as a scarecrow, while Hardy's improvises a costume from the pile of tin in which he is hiding.
 They are still eventually captured by the soldiers.
 During their trial, the Tin Man accuses his fellow farmhands of kidnapping Dorothy.
 Kynd has the Scarecrow and Snowball put in the dungeon.

 Kruel makes the Tin Man "Knight of the Garter" and Uncle Henry the "Prince of Whales".
 Wikked suggests he retain his power by marrying Dorothy.
 The Wizard then helps the two prisoners escape by giving Snowball a lion costume, which he uses to scare away the guards.
 Though the Scarecrow manages to reach Dorothy to warn her against Kruel, he is chased back down into the dungeon by the Tin Man, and ends up getting trapped inside a lion cage (with real lions) for a while.
 He and Snowball finally escape.

 When Kynd finds Kruel trying to force Dorothy to marry him, they engage in a sword fight.
 When Kruel's henchmen intervene and help disarm Kynd, the Scarecrow saves Dorothy and Kynd.
 Defeated, Kruel claims that he took Dorothy to Kansas in order to protect her from court factions out to harm her, but she orders that he be taken away.

-The Scarecrow is heart-broken to discover that Dorothy has fallen for Prince Kynd.
+The Scarecrow is heartbroken to discover that Dorothy has fallen for Prince Kynd.
 He then flees up a tower from the Tin Man, who tries to blast him with a cannon.
 Snowball flies a biplane overhead, and the Scarecrow manages to grab a rope ladder dangling underneath it.
 However, the ladder breaks and he falls.
 The scene shifts abruptly back to the little girl, who had fallen asleep.
 She wakes up and leaves.
 The grandfather reads from the book that Dorothy marries Prince Kynd and they live happily ever after.